That '80s Show

-That '80s Show is an American television sitcom set in 1984 that aired from January to May 2002 on Fox.
+That '80s Show is an American television sitcom set in 1984 that aired from January 23 to May 29, 2002 on Fox.
+Created in the wake of the successful sitcom That '70s Show, it shared a similar title and even many of the same writers and production staff, but was not actually a spin-off of that series.

-Even though it had a similar name, show structure, and many of the same writers and production staff, it was not a direct spin-off of That '70s Show.
-The characters and storylines from the two shows never crossed paths.
-It was a separate decade-based show created as a result of That '70s Shows popularity at the time.
 The show was cancelled after 13 episodes.

 Development

 Freaks and Geeks, a show that aired on NBC during the 1999–2000 television season, was called That '80s Show by fans and critics for its similarities to That '70s Show.
-When asked about That '70s Show entering the 1980s, after Fox renewed the show for seasons three and four in December 1999, show creator Mark Brazill said "we'll have to change the name to That '80s Show."
+When asked about That '70s Show entering the 1980s, after Fox renewed the show for seasons three and four in December 1999, show creator Mark Brazill said, "We'll have to change the name to That '80s Show."

 That '80s Show began development by August 2001, using the same creative team from That '70s Show.
-Fox wanted to do a spin-off of That '70s Show, but moved ahead with a show about a different decade.
+Fox wanted to create a spin-off of That '70s Show, but moved ahead with a show about a different decade.
 In November 2001, Fox announced That '80s Show would premiere on January 23, 2002, as a midseason replacement.
-In developing the show, executive producer Linda Wallem said "This show really came out of conversations we had while working on 'That '70s Show.'
-We were talking about what we had been doing in the '80s and found that we had all been in pretty much the same situation, supporting ourselves with jobs we hated but really burning to be in show business.
+In developing the show, executive producer Linda Wallem said, "This show really came out of conversations we had while working on 'That '70s Show.'
+We were talking about what we had been doing in the '80s and found that we had all been in pretty much the same situation, supporting ourselves with jobs we hated, but really burning to be in show business.
 But, of course, for most people, the '80s were all about going out and getting your share of the money pie, so our characters are people who constantly are being pulled between their artistic dreams and commercial reality."
 Wallem, along with Mark Brazill and Terry Turner, created the show, and other executive producers included Marcy Carsey and Tom Werner.
 The costume designer, Melina Root, who also worked on That '70s Show, researched fashion magazines, merchandising catalogs, and yearbooks from the 1980s to find ideas for clothing the characters on the show could wear.

 Stand-up comic Margaret Smith was cast for That '80s Show in October 2001.
 Fox announced the rest of the cast (Chyler Leigh, Brittany Daniel, Glenn Howerton, Tinsley Grimes, and Eddie Shin) in December 2001.
 The show cast relatively unknown actors similarly to the cast of That '70s Show.
-Daniel, who portrayed Sophia in That '80s Show, had a guest starring role on That 70s Show in an episode that aired the day before That 80s Show premiered.
+Daniel, who portrayed Sophia in That '80s Show, had a guest starring role on That '70s Show in an episode that aired the day before That 80s Show premiered.
 She played Eric Forman's cousin Penny in the episode "Eric's Hot Cousin".
 Howerton and Grimes grew up in Montgomery, Alabama, at the same time, but had not met before being cast as siblings on the show.